 Contact support if you need to have your token re-generated to invalidate the old token.

-For additional information about how to use the API for replication, please review our API Documentation which contains the specifications for Version 1.0 and Version 2.0 of our API.
+For additional information about how to use the API for replication, please review our API Documentation which contains the specifications Version 2.0 of our API.